-- 1. A determination of the amount of the total tenant payment or tenant rent;

-- 2. A decision to terminate assistance;

-- 3. A decision to deny a family move.
+- A determination of the amount of the total tenant payment or tenant rent; - 2.
+A decision to terminate assistance; - 3.
+A decision to deny a family move; - 4.
+A decision to deny a request for reasonable accommodation.

 In a timely requested informal hearing regarding a decision to terminate assistance, HHA has to show by a preponderance of the evidence that the notice of termination is supported.